 Tap Battery Health to check the health and the performance management feature that prevents unexpected shutdowns by dynamically managing your iPhone’s performance.
 It can also automatically turn your device off.

 This feature is enabled if your iPhone battery can’t deliver maximum power instantaneously, and comes on only after the first unexpected shutdown happens.
 It applies to iPhone 6 or newer models starting with iOS 13.1, but you may not notice the effects of the feature on the later iPhone models as they have more advanced software and hardware design.

-Still on the Battery Health screen, you can see information about your battery’s peak performance capability and capacity.
+On the Battery Health screen, you can see information about your battery’s peak performance capability and capacity.
 The latter measures the capacity relative to when your iPhone’s battery was new.

 If you notice the capacity is lower, it’s because the battery chemically ages with time, thus you get fewer usage hours between each charge, and this affects its ability to deliver the best performance.

-To check the battery life, you’ll need to visit an Apple Store, or go to the native Settings app and tap Battery.
+To check the battery life, you’ll need to visit an Apple Store or go to the native Settings app and tap Battery.

 You can then check the battery percentage, battery usage by app, charge levels, and other important metrics.

-If you prefer to use a third-party app, you can do so and check all three metrics: CPU, RAM and battery.
+If you prefer to use a third-party app, you can do so and check all three metrics: CPU, RAM, and battery.

 For this guide, we’ve been using the free Lirum Device Info Lite app.
-To check your battery using this app, go to the Home screen and tap This Device and tap Battery.
+To check your battery using this app, go to the Home screen and tap This Device, and tap Battery.

 Check the battery usage statistics you want to monitor and exit the app when you’re done.